This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 As you can see from the pictures the crochet garment is designed to have positive ease (meaning it’s bigger than your body measurements) and so make sure you match the gauge otherwise it might not fit as you’d like.

-The tension for this sweater is 11 rows and 15sts over main pattern = 10cm by 10cm.
+The gauge for this sweater is 11 rows and 15sts over main pattern = 10cm by 10cm.

 Work a gauge swatch as given in the pattern and then block it lightly before measuring to make sure you meet the gauge.